 All air models are supplied with a muffler.
 The muffler is shipped with mixer air motor, but not installed.

-Remove the plastic plugs from inlet & exhaust ports, then install the muffler and inlet air supply line in accordance with the rotational information shown on next page.
+Remove the plastic plugs from inlet & exhaust ports, then install the muffler and inlet air supply line in accordance with the rotational information shown below.
 All ports are female pipe threaded.